Fagradalsfjall – The spectacular Iceland volcano

 The drone-melting volcano

 Streams of mindblowing lava pictures and spectacular drone videos were coming out of Iceland and flooding all over YouTube.
-Countless drones were sacrificed to the volcano and melted in its fiery pits, in futile attempts to fly close over the craters and look straight into the eye of the eruption.
-The volcano probably got annoyed by all the drones buzzing around its head, trying to peek into its inner sanctuary.
-So it just devoured them with fiery tongues like a lava chameleon. 🔥
+Countless drones were sacrificed to the volcano and melted in its fiery pits, in futile attempts to fly close over the craters and look straight into their erupting hearts.
+The volcano must have gotten annoyed by all those drones buzzing around its head and trying to peek into its inner sanctuary.
+So it just devoured them with fiery tongues like a lava chameleon.
+Fagradalsfjall quickly became notorious as the drone graveyard of Iceland!

-I wonder how many molten drones it has spit out by now…
+I wonder how many molten drones it has spat out by now…

 The Night of 8 Erupting Volcanoes 🌋